arthur-user/Envelope-Budgeting-API/README.md

 # Personal Budget API 📃

-A REST API built through Node.js using the Express framework to calculate the daily budget expenditure through the means of [envelope budgeting](https://www.investopedia.com/envelope-budgeting-system-5208026).
+A REST API built through Node.js using the Express framework that calculates the daily budget expenditure through the means of [envelope budgeting](https://www.investopedia.com/envelope-budgeting-system-5208026).
 Users are able to create, read, update, and delete (CRUD) their personal portfolios, as well as transfer funds from one envelope to another.

 ## Running the application: